Jennifer-G-14/blog/_posts/2022-04-01-SpringBlog6.markdown

 * Increased availability of application - The AWS ELB can handle traffic spikes and millions of requests at a time.
 Auto-scaling and load balancing rules provide seamless performance to users when traffic increases.
 The ELB uses the cloud’s agility and scalability to keep website traffic flowing.
 * Security - Integrates SSL/TLS decryption, certificate management, and user authentication with Amazon Virtual Private Cloud (VPC).
 Together, they enable you to manage TLS settings centrally and offload CPU-intensive applications.

+# Features of an Elastic Load Balancer
+* Health Monitoring - It can track unsuitable instances and balance the load towards the working instances.
+* TLS Termination - SSL/TLS decryption and certificate management help the CPU from overloading.
+* Layer 4 and 7 Balance - HTTP/HTTPS applications can load balance for layer 7 or just layer 4 which uses UDP and TCP.